KruASe76/MineNopoly/README.md

 - Monopoly bank functionality using a `chest`, `barrel` or any `shulker_box` in which game items are placed and removed from
 - US, UK and RU game localizations support
-- Player balance tracking using a scoreboard
+- Player balance tracking using a scoreboard (with player name transformation support)
 - _Chance_ and _Community chest_ cards randomization
 - _Houses_ implementation using `sea_pickles` (can be placed up to four in a single block)
 - _Hotels_ `lantern` blocks immediate breaking without tools